This post contains affiliate links. Please see our disclosure policy.

 • Sourdough Discard – you can choose to use sourdough discard or sourdough starter for this recipe, it won’t make too much difference.

 • Whole Wheat Flour – you can use your favorite whole wheat flour for this recipe, or even freshly milled flour if you prefer.
+If you love baking sourdough with whole wheat flour, then you might also enjoy this whole wheat sourdough sandwich bread.

 • Butter – you’ll need to use soft butter for the best results.
 It’s best to let your butter soften at room temperature.
 I’ve use salted butter but you can use unsalted butter if you prefer.